elecordapp/elecord-web/MERGE_ELEMENT.md

 1. Resolve merge conflicts

-    > Use elecord file
+    > Use branch file
     > - CHANGELOG.md
     > - README.md

     > Use upstream/master
     > - yarn.lock

+    > Run gitrm.sh
+    > `git rm --cached -r docs\config.md`
+    > `git rm --cached -r playwright`

+    > Do not use the `package.json` branch file, resolve merge conflicts as there might be unseen changes

+1. Check for any new files added or unwanted changes

 1. Run the build locally

-1. Commit the yarn lock ('chore: update yarn.lock')
+1. Commit the yarn lock 'chore: update yarn.lock'

+    > Only include additions, no local paths or minified package locks

 1. Commit any required regression fixes

-    > [!NOTE]
-    > Any commits made to this branch won't be included in the changelog
+    > Note, any commits made to this branch won't be included in the changelog

 1. Publish the branch